Tattoo on shoulder blade : is it a good area to start with?

 How long does a shoulder blade tattoo take?

-It depends on the complexity:
+It depends on complexity:

 The good news?
 Most people can handle a medium-length session easily on the shoulder blade.